-Many service men and women returning from serving in Iraq and Afghanistan suffer from severe post traumatic stress, traumatic brain injury and other major issues resulting from their service to our country.
+Many men and women returning from serving in Iraq and Afghanistan suffer from severe post traumatic stress, traumatic brain injury and other major medical issues resulting from their service to our country.
 Unfortunately, the majority of these patriots are being prescribed a cocktail of prescription narcotics by VA physicians who have no idea what they're doing, or what affect the drugs will have (on their own, or when combined with others).
-These pharmaceuticals don't help, and in many cases they are only serving to exacerbate the problem.
-Many of these veterans are reporting feelings of insomnia, chronic depression, agoraphobia, severe anxiety and panic attacks to name but a few symptoms.
+In many cases they are only serving to exacerbate the problem.
+Many Veterans are reporting feelings of insomnia, rage, chronic depression, agoraphobia, severe anxiety and panic attacks to name but a few concerns.

-We believe cannabis serves to alleviate much of the symptoms and ailments suffered by our Brothers and Sisters, time and again it has helped many live a more full and productive life.
-The testimonials of men and women who have benefited greatly from this plant are endless, and we want to investigate, scientifically, exactly how the herb works with our bodies to accomplish this.
+We believe cannabis serves to alleviate much of the injuries suffered by our veterans, many report it helped them live a more full and productive life.
+The testimonials of men and women who have benefited greatly from this plant are readily available in large and ever growing numbers.
+We and we want to investigate, scientifically, exactly how the herb works with our bodies to accomplish this.

 People all over the world were ecstatic when they heard the University of Arizona was going to house MAPS and Doc Sisley's study.
 They were equally perplexed when they learned that Doc, the only person in the United States of America who was federally approved to work with veterans and medical marijuana sourced from the federal government, was shown the door.

 With no explanation for her termination given, it appears the University of Arizona fired Doc for attempting to conduct research that caused a considerably harsh backlash from hyper-conservative state lawmakers.
 The university let politics trump science, education and veterans suffering in each of the 50 states.
-Our nation's veterans are committing suicide at astonishing rates, more than 22 times (a misleading, low ball estimate based off of incomplete data from the Veterans Administration) every single day and the "leadership" in the state of Arizona -- and by proxy the United States Government -- have done everything within their power to block this potentially life saving research intended to help them.
+Our nation's veterans are committing suicide at astonishing rates, more than 22 times every dingle day, and the "leadership" in the state of Arizona, and by proxy, the United States of america, have done everything within their power to block this potentially life saving research intended to help them.

 Regardless of whether Arizona's "leadership" decides to support this research or not, we are committed to seeing this study completed in the Grand Canyon State.